Budget 2021: Everything we know so far

 NHS funding

 What’s new?
-There will an additional £5.9 billion allocated to the NHS in the Budget.
-This is on top of the £12 billion expected to be raised from what will become the Health and Social Care Levy.
+There will an additional £5.9bn allocated to the NHS in the Budget.
+This is on top of the £12bn expected to be raised from what will become the Health and Social Care Levy.

 This money is for physical infrastructure and other long-term spending such as new equipment.
 That means it is technically investment, rather than so-called day-to-day spending.